Rick Jolly: Post-war

 Before visiting Argentina in 1998, Jolly had sent ahead a list of Argentine casualties and asked the authorities there what had become of them.
 As a result, the Argentine Foreign Ministry discovered the truth about the battlefield medical care of their wounded by the British during the conflict and invited over 50 of them to a ceremony in Buenos Aires, where Jolly was appointed as an Oficial (Officer) in the Order of May in recognition of his outstanding work in saving the lives of many wounded Argentine soldiers and airmen.

 As it was a foreign decoration, Jolly had to write to the Queen for permission to wear his Order of May award with his other medals, to which she personally responded by authorising him to wear the award "on all occasions" on behalf of the 300 British Naval, Royal Marines and Army medics involved in the war.
-The Argentinian award made Jolly the only serviceman to have been decorated by both sides after the conflict.
+The Argentine award made Jolly the only serviceman to have been decorated by both sides after the conflict.

 Jolly was interviewed in the TV documentary Falklands Combat Medics, which concentrated primarily on the work and role played by the field hospital based at Ajax Bay and he campaigned for the recognition of posttraumatic stress disorder for all Falkland veterans in aid of the South Atlantic Medal Association.